eclipse-kuksa/kuksa.val.feeders/fone2val/README.md

 #### carTelemetry_feeder.ini
 ```
 a.
-The F1 telemetry port number for communication has to be updated in the ./config/carTelemetry_feeder.ini file.
+The F1 telemetry port/IP number for communication has to be updated in the ./config/carTelemetry_feeder.ini file.
 	IP address of the Host/VM for example 192.168.178.154
 	same with the Port: fore example 20778